duncanmazza/SoftSysLabMat/reports/report.md

 #### Operator Evaluation

 Operator evaluation in LabMat was built with efficiency in mind.
-When the abstract syntax tree is parsed, each string containing an operator is classified with an `enum` value.
-Exploiting the fact that C numbers `enum` values sequentially starting at 0, an array of function pointers (`binop_func_ptrs` in [binop_funcs.c](src/binop_funcs.c)) corresponding to the operator classification `enum` enables O(1) invocation of the correct operator function.
+When the abstract syntax tree is parsed, each string containing an operator is classified with an `enum` value in the object tree node.
+Exploiting the fact that C numbers `enum` values sequentially starting at 0, an array of function pointers (`binop_func_ptrs` in [binop_funcs.c](src/binop_funcs.c)) corresponding to the operator classification `enum` enables constant time invocation of the correct operator function.

 Implementing the type casting for the binary operators proved challenging.
 Each function includes type checking as type compatibility is not included in the static parsing.
 The left and right operands are then checked again for their types to enable the correct type casting; the following snippet is an example of such casting from the `binop_arith_sub` (subtraction) function: